How to Make Wax Melts with Dried Flowers

 As for what flowers can you use in wax melts, anything goes!

-You can create your own playful collection of dried flower wax melts by drying flowers from your garden, adventures, or woodland walks too.
+You can create a playful collection of dried flower wax melts by drying flowers from your garden, adventures, or woodland walks too.
 Check out my tips for drying flowers to press here and harvesting flowers such as lavender to dry here.
 Or start with a collection of dried flowers like this ready to use.

 How to Make Wax Melts with Dried Flowers